 ‘We had to take precautions and make sure there was no transmission.
 Even so, there was never any drama, tears or aggravation so it was as smooth as it could be.

 ‘To be fair, my status is a very small part of our relationship.
 We barely talk about the infection itself – all she reminds me is to take my pills from time to time and that’s it.
 The fact I’m HIV positive has very little impact on our relationship.

 ‘Having a positive HIV status is not the worst thing that’s happened.’

 Do your bit to end transmission of HIV in the UK by getting tested.

-It is important to get tested for HIV regularly as it is the only way to know for sure if you have HIV or not.
-If you have HIV, the earlier you find out the sooner you can access life-saving treatment and support and live a long and healthy life.
+It is extremely important to get tested for HIV regularly as it is the only way to know for sure if you have HIV or not.
+If you have HIV, the earlier you find out the sooner you can access life-saving treatment and support enabling you to live a long and healthy life.

 In most cases HIV is passed on because people are not aware they have it and the longer you live with undiagnosed HIV the more likely it is for it to seriously damage your immune system.